protesilaos/my-website/_pages/emacs/emacs.md

 technically do NOT constitute a theme) while bringing to them thematic consistency, customizability, and extensibility.
-In practice, the Standard themes take the default style of the font-lock and Org faces, complement it with a wider and hamronious colour palette, address many inconsistencies, and apply established semantic patterns across all interfaces by supporting a large number of packages.
+In practice, the Standard themes take the default style of the font-lock and Org faces, complement it with a wider and harmonious colour palette, address many inconsistencies, and apply established semantic patterns across all interfaces by supporting a large number of packages.